Deadline: October 12 2021

 Penn’s Application Process

-- Interested candidates should submit this brief webform to request access to CURF's Canvas site for Fulbright applicants.
+- Interested candidates should enroll in CURF's Canvas site for Fulbright applicants

-- Applicants must submit complete applications through Fulbright’s online application system by August 27, 2019 in order to meet Penn’s Internal Deadline.
+- Applicants must submit complete applications through Fulbright’s online application system by October 12, 2021, in order to meet Penn’s Final Internal Deadline.
 Penn undergraduate and graduate students should apply through Penn, and utilize CURF advising and Penn’s Fulbright Faculty Committee (FFC).
 Alumni are strongly encouraged to apply through Penn to access to CURF and FFC support, but have the option to apply At-Large.

-- If an applicant is unable to submit a complete application by August but still wants to apply through Penn, they may do so by meeting Penn's Final Deadline (TBD, early October 2019).
-While an applicant who does not meet Penn’s Internal Deadline cannot participate in the campus process outlined above, applications deemed qualified will still be forwarded to Fulbright’s National Screening Committee with the rest of Penn’s applicants.
+- If an applicant is unable to submit a complete application by August but still wants to apply through Penn, they may do so by meeting Fulbright's National Deadline in October.
+While an applicant who does not meet Penn’s Internal Deadline cannot participate in the campus process outlined above, qualified candidates who submit complete applications through Penn by the National Deadline will still be forwarded to Fulbright’s National Screening Committee with the rest of Penn’s applicants.